Which kind of Influencer Marketing Company is best for your business?

-As investment in influencer marketing grows to nearly $2 billion dollars this year, many brands are searching for the right partner to help them execute their influencer programs.
+As investments in influencer marketing grow to nearly $2 billion dollars this year, many brands are searching for the right partner to help them execute their influencer programs.
 In the last three years alone, 550 new companies were formed to address the needs of the influencer marketing industry.
 So how do you sort through which influencer marketing company is the right partner for you?

 First, you need to decide what type of influencer company your brand needs because not all influencer marketing companies are created equal.